-These criteria may also be used to allocate places at schools that were community or voluntary controlled schools when their admissions arrangements were determined for 2021 but have since converted to academy status.
+These criteria may also be used to allocate places at schools that were community or voluntary controlled schools when their admissions arrangements were determined for the 2022/2023 school year but have since converted to academy status.

-For applications to the normal year of entry at a school, these criteria will be applied according to the circumstances existing before midnight at the end of the closing date.
+For applications to the normal year of entry at a school, these criteria will be applied according to the evidence provided to show the circumstances existing before midnight at the end of the closing date.

-- Children in care (looked after children) and children who were previously in care (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been in care). - Sibling: where the child has a sibling in the school or a sibling has already been offered a place at the school, and where the sibling will still be attending the school at the time of admission but not in a specialist unit or a specialist resource base for Hearing Impaired provision, a nursery or in the sixth form.
+1 Children in care (looked after children) and children who were previously in care (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been in care, including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted).
+2 Sibling: where the child has a sibling in the school or a sibling has already been offered a place at the school, and where the sibling will still be attending the school at the time of admission but not in a specialist unit or a specialist resource base for Hearing Impaired provision, a nursery or in the sixth form.
 Priority will be given, where necessary, to applications where there is the smallest age gap.
 The term 'sibling' includes: natural, half, step, and adopted brothers and sisters; a child of the partner of the parent; and children who are fostered into the family.
 In all these cases, the child and their sibling will both be living at the same address (that is where the child is ordinarily resident) in a single family unit.
 This means that children from different family units, where those separate families are living together at the same address, are not considered siblings under this criterion.

-The sibling criterion will also apply to applications to the three-paired infant and junior schools in Suffolk:

-- SET Maidstone Infant and SET Causton Junior Schools.
-Felixstowe - Fairfield Infant and Colneis Junior Schools, Felixstowe - Springfield Infant and Springfield Junior Schools, Ipswich.
+The sibling criterion will also apply to applications to the following paired infant and junior schools in Suffolk: SET Maidstone Infant and SET Causton Junior Schools, Felixstowe Fairfield Infant and Colneis Junior Schools, Felixstowe.
 We will treat these applicants as siblings when the older child is already attending the junior school or will be offered a junior school place in the normal year of entry.
 In cases where the younger child is about to start in the Reception Year group in the infant school and the older child is due to transfer to the paired junior school, we will treat both applicants as siblings.
 Similarly, we will use the sibling criterion for an application to a junior school if the younger child is already attending or has been offered a place at the paired infant school.